Old boy network: India

 The Doon School maintains its own old boys' society (The Doon School Old Boys' Society) for social connections and fundraising on behalf of the School.
 Graduates of The Doon School are known as Doscos, or simply, Old Boys.

 Former students of the Welham Boys School refer to their society as the Welham Old Boys Society.
 Though the school was founded in 1937, the society was not founded until 1983.
 The group is intended to encourage Welham graduates to aid in the school's success through their union; they have established scholarships and bursaries for deserving students.
 The Welham Old Boys Network has established definite membership criteria, as well as requiring a subscription fee.

 Former pupils of Bishop Cotton School are referred to as Old Cottonians.
 The Old Cottonians Association was started in 1910 when 17 Old Cottonians assembled in the Freemason's Hall in Shimla.
 The Old Cottonians Association is spread all over the world.

 Similarly, the Old Boys of Sainik School Rewa in Madhya Pradesh call their Old Boys Association as "Sainwinians".

 Aligarh Muslim University Alumni had established AMU alumni associations all over India and elsewhere.

-Some of the other schools to use the term are La Martiniere Calcutta, La Martinière College Lucknow, Mayo College, Mayo College Girls School, St. Paul's School Darjeeling, St. Edward's School Shimla, The Lawrence School Sanawar, Bishop Cotton Boys' School.
+Some of the other schools to use the term are La Martiniere Calcutta, Calcutta Boys' School, La Martinière College Lucknow, Mayo College, Mayo College Girls School, St. Paul's School Darjeeling, St. Edward's School Shimla, The Lawrence School Sanawar, Bishop Cotton Boys' School.